ShareX/sharex.github.io/docs/code-contribution.md

 In the interest of keeping the size of ShareX setup small and in order to maintain performance of ShareX, utilization of external libraries is discouraged.

-Best way to understand how to make a new uploader is by going through existing uploader classes and checking how these uploaders work.
-There are many example uploaders and you can probably copy & paste majority of codes from them when creating new uploader.
+The best way to understand how to make a new uploader is by going through existing uploader classes and checking how these uploaders work.
+There are many example uploaders and you can probably copy & paste the majority of code from them when creating new uploader.

-In `ShareX.UploadersLib` project, create a new uploader class file in the folder according to uploader type (ImageUploaders, TextUploaders, FileUploaders, URLShorteners).
+In the `ShareX.UploadersLib` project, create a new uploader class file in the folder according to uploader type (ImageUploaders, TextUploaders, FileUploaders, URLShorteners).
 Inherit uploader according to uploader type (ImageUploader, TextUploader, FileUploader, URLShortener).

 ```csharp
 namespace ShareX.UploadersLib.ImageUploaders